5100: Hiring Process and Criteria

 1. Applicants must meet the applicable State standards for the position they are applying for.
 Applicants for high school and middle school teaching positions should have a major or its equivalent in the field they will be teaching.
 Applicants for elementary school teaching positions should have a major or its equivalent in elementary education or in their area of assignment.

-1. When considering coaching assignments in secondary schools, preference for hiring will be given to qualified certificated professional employees in the school where the coaching vacancy exists, then to certificated professional employees from other buildings within the district, and finally to classified staff within the district.
-The athletic director will be responsible for assuring that all qualified and interested applicants within the building and district have been given consideration.
+1. When considering coaching assignments in secondary schools the athletic director will be responsible for assuring that all qualified and interested applicants within the building and district have been given consideration.
 Giving such individuals consideration does not mean that such an individual will necessarily be retained for a coaching position.
 Another individual who is not a certificated employee of the building in question may receive the position.

 1. As required in Idaho Code 65-505, the District will observe preference for veterans and disabled veterans when considering hiring employees to fill vacancies, selecting new employees, or implementing a reduction in force.